wejhink/DeepNavigator/README.md

 #### Implementing AppDelegate Open URL Method

 You'll might want to implement custom URL open handler.
-Here's an example of using URLNavigator with other URL open handlers.
+Here's an example of using DeepNavigator with other URL open handlers.

 ```swift
 func application(application: UIApplication,